Riddlesdown Collegiate: Colleges

 Each of the six colleges has a distinctive uniform colour variation based on the college colour.
 Four of the six colleges in the collegiate are 11–16 colleges with another for sixth form (16–19) and a Creative and Performing Arts College.

 Ofsted

 In a full Section 5 Ofsted inspection in 2016, the school was rated outstanding; however, an initial Section 8 inspection in 2021 suggested that a full inspection might have resulted in a lower rating, necessitating a full inspection next.
+The school received a full Section 5 Ofsted inspection on 21 March 2023 and was rated outstanding.